Oinite12/potassium-remaKe/README.md

 The intent is to ultimately make it easier to develop this mod and add new content that expands on the premise of bananas and glop.

 ## Technical documentation
+> [!NOTE] DISCLAIMER!
+> Documentation will spoil afforementioned mod secrets.
+Read at your own discretion!

 ### Contexts
 This context occurs when a card goes extinct.
 It is sent by Gros Michel, Cavendish, Blue Java, Potassium in a Bottle, Banana Bean, Glopendish, and anything with the Banana sticker.
 ```lua